SteriPen for Clean Water While Hiking: A Review of SteriPen

 How the SteriPen Works

-I used the Classic SteriPen, which is sold without the per-filtration system.
+I used the Classic SteriPen on the Applachian Trail, which is sold without the per-filtration system.
 I didn’t see a need for the filtration while hiking the Appalachian Trail.
 The free-flowing creeks ran clear, and when I filled my liter bottle, the water was debris-free with the exception of a very small amount of fine silt at the bottom of the bottle.

 I am glad I packed the small instruction booklet with images, as I was a bit confused exactly how it worked and what the lights meant.
 Once I figured these important items out, the SteriPen never failed.
 I drank purified water for five days on the Appalachian Trail with no problems, and I was especially glad to know that it kills viruses as well.
 At the Stover Creek shelter, there were warning signs to not only filter but to purify due to a reported virus outbreak on the trail.

 The SteriPen is basically a florescent light bulb at the end of a wand.
 It has a nice protective cover, and it easily slips into the side of a backpack.
 But if you break the bulb or you don’t have replacement batteries, you’re out of luck and thirsty.
 Additionally, it only purifies one liter at a time, and SteriPen doesn’t recommend that you purify directly in a water bladder.
 Thus, you’ll need to purify one liter at a time in your bottle and then pour the purified water into your bladder.
 I didn’t find this too inconvenient as the section of the Appalachian Trail we hiked had water every 2-3 miles.
 I managed to survive on one liter of water at a time while hiking and stopping at the abundant water sources.

 SteriPen After One Year